funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/eth.md

 ::::

-## Ethereum balance
+## Ethereum Balance

-Returns the authenticated users Ethereum balance.
-This will be formatted in eth for you.
-You can obviously use the JSONRPC call to get the balance this is just an exposed explict call.
+Returns the authenticated user's Ethereum balance.
+This will be formatted in ETH for you.
+You can obviously use the JSON-RPC call to get the balance; this is just an exposed explicit call.

 ```ts
 balance(): Promise<string>